ZK-Plus/zokrates-api/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Once you have the image running locally, open the following OpenAPI interface on this [link](http://0.0.0.0:8000/docs/index.html) in your browser.
+Once you have the image running locally, open the OpenAPI interface on [http://0.0.0.0:8000/docs/index.html](http://0.0.0.0:8000/docs/index.html) in your browser.

 # Contributing